 In addition to our business, Continental Cement provides used recycling programs to the communities where we live and operate.
 Twice a year, we offer an oil and used paint (and paint-related materials) collection program.
 We also use yard waste in our emerging artificial soils project.

-The Hannibal Plant participated in their annual Volunteer Community Clean Up Day, by collecting trash along a local creek and the main streets of town.
 All employees, their families, as well as community members, are encouraged to participate at these events.